What to Know About Transporting your Dog or Cat to The United Arab Emirates

 Are you considering a move to the United Arab Emirates?
-You can arrange pet transport to the UAE with the proper planning.
-Before travel, make sure your dog has a microchip for identification purposes and that it was implanted prior to the administration of the rabies vaccine.
+You can arrange pet transport to the UAE with proper planning.
+Before traveling, ensure your dog has a microchip for identification purposes and that it was implanted before administering the rabies vaccine.
 A rabies antibody titer test with results of 0.5 IU/ml or above is also required.

-Before bringing a dog to the UAE, ensure your dog has had vaccinations for canine Distemper, Hepatitis, Leptospirosis, Parainfluenza, Parvovirus (DHLPP) and Bordetella.
-You will also need to obtain an import permit as well as an international health certificate with USDA endorsements within 10 days of travel.
+Before arranging pet delivery to the UAE, ensure your dog has had vaccinations for canine Distemper, Hepatitis, Leptospirosis, Parainfluenza, Parvovirus (DHLPP), and Bordetella.
+You must also obtain an import permit and an international health certificate with USDA endorsements within 10 days of travel.

 Regulations for Importing Pets to the United Arab Emirates